cybergarage/go-job/doc/design.md

 <img src="img/job-seqdgm.png" alt="job seqdgm" />
 </figure>

 The queue, history, and log components can be shared between go-job servers using distributed store plugins.
 This enables a distributed architecture where multiple go-job servers can operate together, sharing job instances and state information.
+To learn more about the store plugins, see the \[Extension Guide\](doc/extension-guide.md).

-However, the registry that holds job definitions cannot be shared between go-job servers.
-Since Go has no built-in RPC mechanism to share job executors (which are function pointers), each go-job server must maintain its own local registry of job definitions.
+Currently, the registry that holds job definitions cannot be shared between go-job servers.
+Because Go does not support serializing or transmitting function pointers (executors) over RPC, each go-job server must maintain its own local registry of job definitions.

 ## Job State Lifecycle